venkatsaipalla/React-Js/Reusable Banners/README.md

-In this project, let's build **Reusable Banners** by applying the concepts we have learned till now.
+In this project, i build **Reusable Banners** by applying the react concepts learned .

 ### Refer to the image below: